alek-antic/CanYouFeelTheRhythm/README.txt

 include things like “No Fail,” “Easy,” “Hidden,” “Double Time,” “Flashlight,” and “Auto”

 Class List:
+CanYouFeelTheRhythm - the main class
+RhythmFrame - the JFrame to hold everything
-MainMenuScreen - the main menu
+Receiver - An interface to help control GameScreen MainMenuScreen - the main menu
 SongSelectScreen - the screen that you select your song on GameScreen - the actual screen for playing the game